youndon/Flares/src/main/kotlin/Books/DataStructures/1_Kotlin&KotlinStandardLibrary.md

 Ready to get started?

-### Variables and data types
+### Types and data types

 A variable is a way to store information.
 Typically, a variable has a name and a data type.
-Variables can also have modifiers that add extra options or restrictions to it.
+Types can also have modifiers that add extra options or restrictions to it.

 In Kotlin, there are two types of variables, `val` and `var`: